Better Bunching, Nicer Notching: Introduction

-We highlight three insights about identification with kinks and notches assuming a non-parametric family of distributions for unobserved heterogeneity that have continuous probability density functions (PDFs).
+We highlight two insights about identification with kinks and notches assuming a nonparametric family of distributions for unobserved heterogeneity that have continuous probability density functions (PDFs).
 First, if the constraint has at least one notch, it is possible to point identify the elasticity.
 Identification comes from using the empty interval in the support of the observed distribution that is created by agents' responses to a notch.
 Second, point identification is impossible if the incentive schedule only contains kinks.
 Identification is impossible because there always exists an unobserved distribution that reconciles any elasticity with the observed distribution of responses.
-Third, inference methods designed for one kink can be applied in cases with multiple kinks at each kink separately, as long as there are no notches preceding the kink under study.
-This is because the range of heterogeneous agents that bunch at a kink is the same regardless of whether it is the first kink in the schedule or if it is followed by another kink.
-In contrast, the range of agents that bunch at a kink changes if that kink is preceded by a notch.
-Thus, methods designed for one kink could be invalidated by a preceding notch, but our new identification strategies can handle both kinks and notches simultaneously.

 Our second contribution is to propose three novel identification strategies for the elasticity if the incentive schedule has kinks but no notches.
 Each of these strategies relies on weaker assumptions than those implicit in current implementations of the bunching estimator.
-Our first strategy identifies upper and lower bounds on the elasticity \textemdash partially identifies the elasticity \textemdash by making a mild shape restriction on the non-parametric family of heterogeneity distributions.
+Our first strategy identifies upper and lower bounds on the elasticity \textemdash partially identifies the elasticity \textemdash by making a mild shape restriction on the nonparametric family of heterogeneity distributions.
 The other two strategies point identify the elasticity using covariates and semi-parametric restrictions on the distribution of heterogeneity.